oduameh/Hyper-docs/Quick start guide.md

 ## Establish holder connections

-To connect the Holder to both Cloud agent instances, you must run this in both Issuer and Verifier endpoints.
+To connect the holder to both Cloud agent instances, run the commands in both Issuer and Verifier endpoints.

 ### Establish a connection on the agent side

-A connection must be established between the Holder and Cloud agents to correctly deliver the Issuance \+ Verification Messages to the Holder.
+A connection must be established between the holder and Cloud agents to deliver issuance and verification messages to the holder.

 **Establish connection on the Issuer Cloud agent**